 Ensure proper pin 1 orientation by aligning the FC-PGA corner marking with the socket corner closest to the actuation arm tip.
-The pin field is keyed to prevent misoriented insertion.
+The pin field is keyed to prevent mis-oriented insertion.

-Open the socket by raising the actuation

 Don't force processor into socket.
 If it does not go in easily, check for mis-orientation and debris.
 Make sure the processor is fully inserted into the socket on all sides.